AdobeDocs/analytics-platform.en/help/troubleshooting/data-processing-comparisons.md

-# Comparing data processing across Adobe Analytics (AA) and CJA reporting features
+# Comparing data processing across Adobe Analytics and CJA reporting features

 The table below defines terminology for the different types of processing logic that are applied to Adobe Analytics and CJA: